erjosito/azure-wan-lab/README.md

  neighbor 192.168.0.4 update-source GigabitEthernet1
 !
 ip route 192.168.0.0 255.255.255.0 Tunnel0
-ip route 10.0.0.0 255.0.0.0 Tunnel0
 ```

 Do not forget to save your configuration!

-**Note:** The last route to 10.0.0.0/8 is in order to route to Azure Vnets that will be created later in this lab, since BGP is not working yet

 Now you can verify that the IPSec tunnel has been established.
 The first step is verifying that the state of your IKE Security Association is `READY`: